Acupuncture

 Rhinitis

-Salt & carbohydrate cravings
+Salt and carbohydrate cravings

 Skin disorders

-Sore throat & cold sores
+Sore throat and cold sores

 Sugar cravings